 misinterpretations and downright lies of which diarists, journalists

-Roberts heroes were strong leaders who
+In general, Roberts' heroes were strong leaders who

 dominate through their strength of personality.
 His first novel, Arundel

-(1930), was an account of Benedict Arnold's ill-fated expedition to Quebec during the
+(1930), was an account of Benedict Arnold's ill-fated expedition to

 American Revolution.
 Its sequel, Rabble